MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/tutorials/01-discover-powershell.md

 Get-Process | Get-Member
 ```

-The result will first display the returned type as `TypeName` and then all the properties and
+The result displays the returned type as `TypeName` and then all the properties and
 methods of the object.
 Here's an excerpt of such a result:

 ```output